The English Borsetter Collie is a hybrid dog that has been around for several decades.

 It is essential to remember that being aware of the quality of the food that is given to them is very important.

-Obviously, you want to provide them with the absolute best food that you can possibly afford.
+You want to provide them with the absolute best food that you can afford.

 They are always going to need to have the right nutrients for their size and energy level, which is why it is important to look at dry food that is designed for a dog of this size.